Is Cream Cheese Good or Bad For Bodybuilding? (Pros & Cons)

 Measure The Portion Size

-Since cream cheese is very energy-dense, make sure to measure the portion size thoroughly.
+Since cream cheese is very energy-dense, measure the portion size.

-Whether you are in a bulking phase or a cutting phase, you need to know how many grams you are having to prevent consuming more calories than you need.
+Whether you are bulking or cutting, you need to know how many grams you are having to avoid consuming more calories than you need.

 Add a Protein